Zeekersky/Target_Strike_Game/README.md

 ### Scene Setup

-1. **Add `AgentTrainingGround` and `PlayerTrainingGround`** to the scene.
+1. **Two Scenes `Menu` and `TargetStrike`** are there in the `Scene` folder.
-2. Ensure that each environment has the appropriate components and scripts assigned in the Inspector.
+2. Ensure that each object has the appropriate components and scripts assigned in the Inspector.

 ## Gameplay Instructions